keptn/keptn.github.io/content/docs/concepts/keptn-tools/index.md

 At first glance, a Keptn sequence as expressed in the *shipyard* file looks a lot like a pipeline.
-But you are in full control of which tools execute for each task.
+But you are in full control of which tools are executed for each task.

 * For example, if one team wants CircleCI to action the deployment task. you can have CircleCI listen for the `deployment.triggered` task and run an entire pipeline in response.